zl0ta/portfolio/real-estate-ssis-dwh-ssas-powerbi/README.md

+## 📚 Documentation
+Full project documentation is available in **Polish**.
+Even if you don’t speak Polish, you’ll find **many valuable screenshots** from SSIS and SSAS projects — all labels, menus, and configuration settings are in **English**, making it easy to follow.

+---

 # Real Estate Data Warehouse with SSAS Cube and Power BI Reports

 This project demonstrates a complete data warehousing and analytics pipeline focused on the UK property market.